jakejosephcs/full-stack-open-2020/part3/phonebook/README.md

 ### 3.20*: Phonebook database, step8
 Expand the validation so that the name stored in the database has to be at least three characters long, and the phone number must have at least 8 digits.

+### 3.21 Deploying the database backend to production
+Generate a new "full stack" version of the application by creating a new production build of the frontend, and copy it to the backend repository.
+Verify that everything works locally by using the entire application from the address https://localhost:3001.

+Push the latest version to Heroku and verify that everything works there as well.